Skip to content

 Common Questions

-Existing DJI drones remain legal to own and operate.
-The FCC action blocks certification of new models, not use of existing ones.Source: background
+Existing DJI drones remain legal to own and operate in the US.
+The restrictions block federal procurement and new product certifications, not consumer use of existing models.Source: background

 Background